Explore the natural beauty of Helvetinjärvi in private group with local guide

-Note that scheduled tours take place during spring and autumn, when temperatures can vary between +20 degrees C and zero degrees.
-You should be prepared for cool evenings and that the water can also be very cold at this time (typically around +10 degrees C).
+For tours taking place during spring and autumn, temperatures can vary between +20 degrees C and zero degrees.
+For tours at this time, you should be prepared for cool evenings and that the water can also be very cold (typically around +10 degrees C).

 No previous experience of paddle tours is required.